-Rooney goal thwarts Liverpool
+Rooney goal thwarts Liverpool [UPDATED]

 Rooney continued to see little of the ball in decent positions, but when he got possession Everton looked mildly threatening.
 And the threat was a little more than mild when Rooney picked out young Dominic Calvert-Lewin with an incisive pass that sent him into the penalty box.

 Liverpool’s Dejan Lovren was on hand to deal with Calvert-Lewin, though.
 The Everton forward went shoulder to shoulder with his marker and then fell down under very little contact.
-A softer penalty Everton rarely gets.
+A softer penalty Everton rarely gets, and against Liverpool.
 Indeed, Sir Alex Ferguson’s Manchester United would have been lucky to get it.

 Even so, Lovren erred by putting out his arm with Calvert-Lewin running sideways, rather than towards the goal.
 Sometimes you can create your own bad luck.

-Note: UPDATE: I just read that the penalty was only the second in 80 years awarded to Everton at Anfield, Liverpool’s home field.
-Thus, if the penalty shouldn’t have been awarded (as I believe), we can consider it a belated make-up call.